 For any animation, you’ll also want to define animation-duration and animation-name.
 As you might expect, animation-duration defines how long the animation will run. animation-name creates an individual reference point for a particular animation.

 The example below demonstrates what different CSS animation delays look like when applied to an animation.
-(To replay the animations, reload this page.)
+(To replay the animations, click "Rerun".)

 You may want to create an animation that pauses in between each loop.
 Unfortunately, animation-delay only affects the start of the animation.
 Once the animation begins, it will loop without any delays.
 There are no properties for "CSS animation delay between iterations" either.